 The measurement of the phase requires the adjustment of the distance.
 See the example of magnitude frequency response measurement.
 With the loudspeaker, the distance measurement is not always completely accurate.
 The measured value can be changed somewhat.
 Experience will show by how much.
 The goal is a phase representation in which the phase is straight over a wide range.

-Bei der Messung mit einem Signal vom CD / DVD Spieler ist die Phasenmessung nicht möglich.
+When measuring with a signal from the CD / DVD player, the phase measurement is not possible.
 The reason for this is that the distance cannot be determined.